Home » Columbus Federal Defense Lawyer » Insider TradingPractice Areas

 Insider trading may seem like simply taking advantage of information others don’t have yet, but the SEC prioritizes prosecution because insider trading works to undermine the fairness and integrity of the securities markets.
 Since the legal standards for insider trading prosecutions have been set mainly through case law, you will want a lawyer who can handle the complex facts and legal issues.
 The Ohio federal criminal defense lawyers at Luftman, Heck & Associates have years of experience handling federal cases and reaching the best possible outcomes for our clients.

 If you have been charged with a federal crime, you’re probably wondering what your options are.
 Any one of our Columbus insider trading attorneys at Luftman, Heck & Associates has years of experience handling these types of cases and winning optimal outcomes for our clients.
-Call Ohio federal crime lawyer Chase Mallory today for a free consultation.
-To contact him or another Columbus criminal defense attorney, call us at or email us via email@example.com.
+Call an Ohio federal crime lawyer today for a free consultation.
+To contact a Columbus criminal defense attorney, call us at (614) 500-3836 or email us via email@example.com.